 - Survival language course with an emphasis on developing necessary everyday communication skills.
 Designed for students who have little or no prior knowledge of Italian.

 *Courses may be subject to change

-- Organized excursions including extended weekend trip to Tuscany, museum and other cultural institutions
+Organized excursions including guided museum visits, speakers, and other cultural institutions

-Students live in self-contained multi-bedroom apartments located in Trastevere, a centrally located neighborhood in Rome, and a short commute/walk from the ACCENT Center.
+Students live in self-contained multi-bedroom apartments in Trastevere, a centrally located neighborhood in Rome, and a short commute/walk from the Accent Center.
 Apartments consist of a fully equipped kitchen and shared bedrooms and bathrooms.
 All bed linens, bath linens, and kitchenware will be supplied to the students in their Rome apartments.
 Students live with other Annenberg participants.

 This program is only open to Annenberg majors.
 Students must have a minimum cumulative GPA of 3.0.
 Italian language coursework is not required.